Grading and Grades

 The grades assigned in a course are solely the prerogative of the instructor; any student with questions about a particular grade should take their concern directly to the instructor who assigned the grade.
 Grade changes are submitted electronically by the instructor and are approved by the school before being noted on a student record.
 The University does not permit grade changes after graduation.

 The grading scale is as follows:

 Pass/fail courses are not included in the calculation if the course has been passed; incomplete grades are not included unless they have turned to failures; withdrawals are not included.
 For each course, one forms the product of the weight times the number of courses units; these products are all summed and divided by the total number of course units.

 Failure (F) or Unsatisfactory (U)

-A student may not graduate with an uncleared failure or unsatisfactory on his or her record, and thus failed courses must be cleared by repeating the same course or an equivalent course the next time it is offered.
+A student may not graduate with an uncleared failure or unsatisfactory on their record, and thus failed courses must be cleared by repeating the same course or an equivalent course the next time it is offered.
 Failed specified courses are made up by repeating the course.
-If a student wishes to substitute another successfully completed course for the failed or unsatisfactory specified course, he or she must submit a Petition for Action.
-A student is not permitted to take a course having as a prerequisite a course which he or she failed.
+If a student wishes to substitute another successfully completed course for the failed or unsatisfactory specified course, they must submit a Petition for Action.
+A student is not permitted to take a course having as a prerequisite a course which they failed.
 Failed courses remain on the transcript and are included in the cumulative grade point average even after they have been cleared.